sys-bio/tellurium/README.md

 ## Installation Instructions

-:exclamation:**Attention to those using Python 2.7 :**
-**[Python 2.7 reached EOL on January 1st, 2020](https://www.python.org/doc/sunset-python-2/).
-Support for Python 2.7 has been dropped, though previous releases will continue to be available.**

 Tellurium can be installed as a Python package, with a front-end (Notebook, IDE), or in a cloud environment (Google Colab):